VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 The payments part of the process must enable the conference organizer to set various types of discount for attendees.

-This is the first stop on our CQRS journey, so the team decided to implement a core, but self-contained part of the system.
+This was the first stop on our CQRS journey, so we decided to implement a core, but self-contained part of the system.
 The registrations process must be as painless as possible for attendees.
 The process must enable the conference organizer to ensure that the maximum possible number of seat can be booked, and give the conference organizer the flexibility to define a set of custom pricing and discount scheme.

+Because this was the first bounded context addressed by the team, they also implemented some infrastructure elements of the system to support the domain's functionality.
+These included command and event message buses and a persistence mechanism for aggregates.

 ## Working Definitions for this Chapter